-Human mobility plays a central role in the spatial spread of human infectious diseases.
-Accurate data on human mobility is therefore key to properly design epidemic models that allow to timely assess the spatial propagation of infectious diseases and to evaluate appropriate control measures and intervention strategies.
-In this context, mobile phone data, in the form of Call Detail Records (CDRs), implicitly brings a large ensemble of details on human activity, including human movements, which can be identified for example whenever the same phone number is handled by two different mobile phone towers in two consecutive phone calls.
-Appropriately harnessing such digital traces left by mobile phone users' activity thus represents a relatively low-cost resource to draw a high-level picture of human mobility patterns at an unprecedented scale.
+In today's highly-connected world, millions of people travel every day, creating routes and opportunities for the spread of infectious diseases worldwide.
+Population movements offer safe passage for disease vectors and animal pathogens, which can easily cross international borders and even reach new previously unaffected areas.
+Accurate data on human mobility is therefore of paramount importance.
+Epidemic models, if properly designed and informed with accurate data, allow to simulate the spatial propagation of infectious diseases and evaluate appropriate control measures and timely intervention strategies.
+Traditional data collected from census surveys is often inadequate due to lack of spatial and temporal resolution, or may be completely unavailable in developing countries.
+Novel sources of data and innovative techniques are used more and more to detect people's physical movements over time.
+In this context, mobile phone data, in the form of Call Detail Records (CDRs), implicitly brings a large ensemble of details on human activity, including human movements,.
+Such digital traces left by mobile phone users' represent a relatively low-cost resource to draw a high-level picture of human mobility patterns at an unprecedented scale.

-In this study, we focus on the human mobility patterns relevant to the epidemic spread of Zika during the recent outbreak occurred in Colombia in 2015-2016.
+In this study, we focus on the human mobility patterns relevant to the epidemic spread of Zika during the outbreak the outbreak occurred in Colombia in 2015-2016.
 The aim of the study is to investigate the potential predictive power gained by integrating the human mobility derived from CDRs data into an epidemic modelling approach, as well as more traditional methods, such census data and mobility models.
 Specifically, more than two billion encrypted and anonymized calls made by around seven million mobile phone users in Colombia have been used to reconstruct the aggregated mobility network describing the flows of people travelling daily among different locations.
-Moreover, we apply both the gravity model and the radiation model to synthetically infer the population movements in Colombia and generate the corresponding mobility networks.
+In addition to the mobile phone network, we apply the gravity model and the radiation model to synthetically infer the population movements in Colombia and generate the corresponding mobility networks.